drone-runners/drone-runner-kube/content/examples/service/mongo.md

 # Basic Example

 In the below example we demonstrate a pipeline that launches a Mongo service container.
-The database server will be available at `mongo:27017`, where the hostname matches the service container name.
+The server will be available at `localhost:27017`.

 ```
 kind: pipeline
+type: kubernetes
 name: default

 steps: